0xi6r/0xi6r.github.io/project/src/blogs/api-security.md

 ### API4: Unrestricted Resource Consumption

-**What it is:** APIs that don't limit resource consumption, allowing attackers to cause denial of service or incur excessive costs[attached_file:1][43].
+**What it is:** APIs that don't limit resource consumption, allowing attackers to cause denial of service or incur excessive costs.

 **Attack scenarios:**
 - **GraphQL depth attacks**: Requesting deeply nested queries that consume excessive CPU